rhaiscript/book/src/engine/custom-syntax.md

 except the _first_ symbol which must be a custom keyword that follows the naming rules of [variables].

-The first symbol also cannot be a normal or reserved [keyword].
+The first symbol also cannot be a normal [keyword] unless it is [disabled][disable keywords and operators].
-In other words, any valid identifier that is not a [keyword] will work fine.
+Any valid identifier that is not an active [keyword] works fine, even if it is a reserved [keyword].

 ### The First Symbol Must be Unique